Thank you for choosing the xTool products!

 Read the following warnings and suggestions carefully:

-- Do not open any access panels when the machine is connected to a power supply.
+- Do not open any access panels when the machine connects a power supply.

-- Do not touch any electronic area with your hands or other tools when the machine is connected to a power supply.
+- Do not touch any electronic area with your hands or other tools when the machine connects to a power supply.

 5. Warning and instruction signs

-On xTool D1, the warning and instruction signs are labelled where physical injuries or damage to the machine may be caused before and/or during operation.
+On the xTool D1, we mark warnings and signs in areas where bodily injury or machine damage may occur before or during operation.
 If a sign is damaged or lost, replace it immediately.
 You can use the following template to print the sign you need.

 Assemble xTool D1